bm2-lab/iDMer/README.md

 #### Install via docker, highly recommended
 Docker image of iDMer is available at https://hub.docker.com/r/bm2lab/idmer/. if you have docker installed, you can pull the image like so:

         docker pull bm2lab/neofusion

 #### Install from source, not recommended

         To install iDMer, you just need clone the repository and all the described dependencies.

 ## Usage
 iDMer has two modes, `exp` and `denovo` mode.

+In `exp` mode, user need supply virus VTPs reliance and restriction gene, EHFs reliance and restriction gene.
+In `denovo` mode, iDMer predicted the VTPs based on virus genome information.
+User need supplies virus genome information and candidate VTPs in fasta format, candidate EHFs reliance and restriction gene.
+You can use these two mode by:

+        python main.py exp --help

+or

+        python main.py denovo --help

+## User Manual
+For detailed information about usage, input and output files, test examples and data preparation please refer to the [iDMer User Manual]